AmiraAli23/intro-assignment/README.md

 ### How it works

 ModernAdvisor uses low cost, exchange traded funds to customize portfolios, suited to each of their customer's needs.

+They offer 2 portfolios; core and socially responsible.
+Socially resposible portfolios invest in companies that don't have a negative impact on the environement and companies who are not involved in the production of weaponry and tobacco.

 As shown on their website, the risk levels vary from 1-10 and their performance based on those risk levels can be visualized.
 For example, a socially responsible portfolio with a risk level of 1's performance can be seen below.

 <img width="799" alt="Screen Shot 2022-02-19 at 7 21 01 PM" src="https://user-images.githubusercontent.com/99091066/154823596-55762c27-ec67-4288-bfe6-fddb75748ddf.png">